ClimExHandbook/ClimExHandbook/_posts/2019-11-06-plant-respiration.md

 <strong><em>Where to start</em></strong>

 Start with Ryan’s description (Ryan, 1991), which is clear and interesting.
 Then read Heskel et al. (2016) or Reich et al. (2016) for a look at global patterns.
-If you want more of the physiology, Amthor (2010) is a good read.
+If you want more of the physiology, Amthor (2010) is a good read. .
+An overview of plant respiration representation in earth and ecosystem models is provided by Smith and Dukes (2013).

 &nbsp;

 <strong>2.1.4.2 Special cases, emerging issues, and challenges</strong>

-Continuous measurements can be made with either open or closed chambers (Field et al., 1989; Tamayo et al., 2001).
+Continuous measurements can be made with either open or closed commercially available or, in many cases, custom-built, chambers (Field et al., 1989; Tamayo et al., 2001).
 Open chambers rely on a continuous flow of gas and the measurement of the CO<sub>2</sub> concentration difference between the inflow and the outflow.
 Open chambers have low sensitivity to leaks, but they require careful measurement of flow rates.
 Closed chambers rely on a timed mechanism to seal the chamber, followed by measurement of the rise in concentration over time, and then opening of the chamber after the measurement.